Health Information Management

 - Ride the wave that is moving healthcare documentation from paper to digital, and improve patient outcomes with accurate and efficient data.

-- Mid-State graduates have scored a 100-percent pass rate on the national certification exam offered by the American Health Information Management Association (AHIMA) for the Registered Health Information Technician (RHIT) credential.
+- This program prepares students to take the American Health Information Management Association (AHIMA) exam for the Registered Health Information Technician (RHIT) credential.

 - Program is accredited by CAHIIM (Commission on Accreditation for Health Informatics and Information Management Education).